paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-1/index.md

  * [new branch]      gh-pages -> gh-pages
 ```

-Next check that GitHub pages is enabled by clicking on your git repo settings in GitHub:
+Next check that [GitHub](https://github.com) ages is enabled by clicking on your git repo settings in GitHub:

 ![github repo settings](./github-pages.png)